chinmay60/youtube-clone/README.md

 # Highlights

-Clone of Youtube's video section built using ReactJs, by fetching real-time data from the Youtube API.
+Clone of Youtube's video section built using ReactJs, by fetching real-time data from the Youtube's API.

 # Overview
 ![Alt text](demo.png)